 (iii) Collection rates of exceptional fee items will generally be heavily discounted.

-(iv) If an additional fee is charged for the optional use of an amenity, any cost associated with the construction, acquisition, or development of the hard assets needed to produce the additional fee for such amenity must be excluded from Eligible Basis.
+(iv) If an additional fee is charged for the optional use of an amenity, any cost associated with the construction, acquisition, or development of the hard assets needed to produce the amenity must be excluded from Eligible Basis.

 (C) Vacancy and Collection Loss.
-The Underwriter generally uses a normalized vacancy rate of 7.5 percent (5 percent vacancy plus 2.5 percent for collection loss).
+The Underwriter generally uses a normalized vacancy rate of 7.5% (5% vacancy plus 2.5% for collection loss).
 The Underwriter may use other assumptions based on conditions in the immediate market area.
-100 percent project-based rental subsidy developments and other well documented cases may be underwritten at a combined 5 percent at the discretion of the Underwriter if the immediate market area’s historical performance reflected in the Market Analysis is consistently higher than a 95 percent occupancy rate.
+100% project-based rental subsidy developments and other well documented cases may be underwritten at a combined 5% vacancy rate at the discretion of the Underwriter if the immediate market area’s historical performance reflected in the Market Analysis is consistently higher than a 95% occupancy rate.

-(D) Effective Gross Income ("EGI").
+(D) Effective Gross Income (EGI).
 EGI is the total of Collected Rent for all Units plus Miscellaneous Income less Vacancy and Collection Loss.
-If the Applicant’s pro forma EGI is within 5 percent of the EGI independently calculated by the Underwriter, the Applicant's EGI is characterized as reasonable in the Report; however, for purposes of calculating the underwritten DCR the Underwriter's pro forma will be used unless the Applicant's pro forma meets the requirements of paragraph (3) of this subsection.
+If the Applicant’s pro forma EGI is within 5% of the EGI independently calculated by the Underwriter, the Applicant's EGI is characterized as reasonable in the Report; however, for purposes of calculating the underwritten DCR the Underwriter's pro forma will be used unless the Applicant's pro forma meets the requirements of paragraph (3) of this subsection.

 (2) Expenses.
 In determining the first year stabilized operating expense pro forma, the Underwriter evaluates the reasonableness of the Applicant's expense estimate based upon the characteristics of each Development, including the location, utility structure, type, the size and number of Units, and the Applicant's management plan.
 Historical, stabilized and certified financial statements of an existing Development or Third Party quotes specific to a Development will reflect the strongest data points to predict future performance.
 The Underwriter may review actual operations on the Applicant’s other properties monitored by the Department, if any, or review the proposed management company’s comparable properties.
-The Department’s Database of properties located in the same market area or region as the proposed Development also provides data points; expense data from the Department's Database is available on the Department's website.
-Data from the Institute of Real Estate Management's ("IREM") most recent Conventional Apartments-Income/Expense Analysis book for the proposed Development's property type and specific location or region may be referenced.
+The Department’s database of properties located in the same market area or region as the proposed Development also provides data points; expense data from the Department's database is available on the Department's website.
+Data from the Institute of Real Estate Management's (IREM) most recent Conventional Apartments-Income/Expense Analysis book for the proposed Development's property type and specific location or region may be referenced.
 In some cases local or project-specific data such as PHA Utility Allowances and property tax rates are also given significant weight in determining the appropriate line item expense estimate.
 Estimates of utility savings from green building components, including on-site renewable energy, must be documented by an unrelated contractor or component vendor.

-(A) General and Administrative Expense. ("G&A")--Accounting fees, legal fees, advertising and marketing expenses, office operation, supplies, and equipment expenses.
+(A) General and Administrative Expense.
+(G&A)--Accounting fees, legal fees, advertising and marketing expenses, office operation, supplies, and equipment expenses.
 G&A does not include partnership related expenses such as asset management, accounting or audit fees.
 Costs of tenant services are not included in G&A.

 (B) Management Fee.
 Fee paid to the property management company to oversee the operation of the Property and is most often based upon a percentage of EGI as documented in an existing property management agreement or proposal.
-Typically, 5 percent of EGI is used, though higher percentages for rural transactions may be used.
-Percentages as low as 3 percent may be used if well documented.
+Typically, 5% of EGI is used, though higher percentages for rural transactions may be used.
+Percentages as low as 3% may be used if well documented.